python-trio/trio/docs/source/design.rst

 Another rule that trio follows is that *exceptions must always propagate*.
-This is like the zen line about "Errors should never pass silently", except that in other libraries (Python threads, asyncio, curio, ...), it's fairly common to end up with an undeliverable exception, which just gets printed to stderr and then discarded.
-While we understand the pragmatic constraints that motivated these libraries to adopt this approach, we feel that there are far too many situations where no human will ever look at stderr and notice the problem, and insist that trio APIs find a way to propagate exceptions up the stack – whatever that might mean.
+This is like the zen line about "Errors should never pass silently", except that in other concurrency libraries (Python threads, asyncio, curio, ...), it's fairly common to end up with an undeliverable exception, which just gets printed to stderr and then discarded.
+While we understand the pragmatic constraints that motivated these libraries to adopt this approach, we feel that there are far too many situations where no human will ever look at stderr and notice the problem, and insist that trio APIs find a way to propagate exceptions "up the stack" – whatever that might mean.

 This is often a challenging rule to follow – for example, the call soon code has to jump through some hoops to make it happen – but its